Hello to my fellow hamateur radio and SWL radio enthusiasts around the world.

 If you find this daily solar, space and geomagnetic weather discussion useful to your hamateur and SWL radio activities, feel free to drop me a line and let me know that at

 Feel free without prior permission to redistribute this daily solar, space and geomagnetic weather discussion, as long as you redistribute it in its entirety and give me credit for it.

 Supporting images associated with my daily solar, space and geomagnetic weather discussion can be found in my Facebook account at

 It’s a NO SPAM voluntary “opt” in email type group hosted by contesting on line (COL), so you have to sign up by using an existing email address and creating a password.

 And last but not least I also post some snippets of daily solar, space and geomagnetic weather goings on and a few images in my Twitter account at https://twitter.com/GiellaW4hm .

-Earth’s geomagnetic field had been at an unsettled geomagnetic level.
+Earth’s geomagnetic field had been at a quiet geomagnetic level.

 The official daily sunspot number (SSN) had been 22.

 In 2017 officially there were 56 days with a daily sunspot number (SSN) of 0.
 Considering that solar minimum won’t occur for approximately 2 more years, +/- 1 year, daily SSN’s of 0 are occurring unusually early.

 In 2016 officially there were 32 days with a daily sunspot number (SSN) of 0.